Official Images and trust

 Which version is considered to be the "official" version is up to the maintainers of Docker Official Images to decide.
 The official images repository contains a library of images considered official.
 They are introduced into the library by regular pull request processes.
 The extended process for verifying an image is described in the repository README.

-Many of the most well known projects are maintained under the docker-library organization.
+Many of the most well-known projects are maintained under the docker-library organization.
 Those include images such as Postgres and Python.
-But many of them are added to the library, but are maintained in a separate organization, such as Ubuntu and Nodejs.
+However, many of them are included in the library but are managed by a separate organization, like Ubuntu and Node.js

 Let's look into the Ubuntu image on Docker Hub and trace the process.